 Essentially, the thought is that if you can learn to listen “actively”.
 Then, you enhance every moment of communication between yourself and others.
 This reduces the potential for misunderstandings.
 It also fosters empathy and often reduces feelings of irritation before they get a chance to grow into full-blown anger.

 The basics of active listening revolve around listening very closely without interrupting.
 Also, avoid trying to bracket your own agenda while you take in the other person’s words.
 Observe their body language so as to detect subtle cues about underlying thoughts and feelings.

 It is also very useful to “reflect back” a summary of what you think you’ve heard the other person say.
 This gives them a sense of being validated and a chance to correct mistakes.

 “Hypnosis for anger control (sometimes known as ‘stress hypnotherapy’) is highly effective.
-All you need is a place to get comfortable, a little privacy, and our Hypnotherapy Anger Management MP3 download.”
+All you need is a place to get comfortable, a little privacy, and an anger management hypnosis download.”